PodcastsSaúde e fitness12 Minute Meditation

 • 12 Minute Meditation

 Wendy O'Leary, M.Ed., author and health educator, has three children's books and an adult book on self-compassion in families.
-She is a certified mindfulness teacher, parent educator, and self-compassion advocate.
-Wendy has expertise in teaching skills for emotional resilience to children and adults.
-Wendy's next publication, a card deck for children titled "Let's Grow Happiness," is scheduled for release in April 2026.
+She is a certified mindfulness teacher, parent educator, and self-compassion advocate with expertise in teaching emotional resilience to children and adults.
+Her card deck for children titled "Let's Grow Happiness," created in collaboration with her colleague Helen Maffini, is available for purchase at wendyoleary.com.

 The transcription of this guided meditation will be online and in our app at Mindful.org next week.